 - Lost enjoyment of life

 - Property damage

-The legal team at Swenson & Shelley can prove an hours-of-service violation occurred by obtaining evidence such as:
+The legal team at Swenson & Shelley can prove an hours-of-service violation occurred by obtaining evidence in Utah such as:

 - Truck driver log – Truckers must maintain a trip log detailing their stops and rest periods.
 The log alone cannot be a definitive piece of evidence because it could be falsified or incomplete.
 However, it can help as the investigation gets underway.